 Deja algunas patatas para mí.
-Estás comiéndotelas todas.Leave some crisps for me.
-You are eating them all.
+Estás comiéndotelas todas.Leave some potatoes for me.
+You are eating them all. [you=tú]

 The reflexive pronouns are "se" and "te" and the direct object pronoun is "las" in both, referring to "glasses of wine" and "crisps".

 As you can see, with both the infinitive and the gerund, we've attached the pronouns to the end of the infinitive and gerund form.
 When doing so, you will notice that the verbs with the pronouns attached now have an accent, because they have become longer words and are still stressed on the same syllable as before without the pronouns attached; therefore they need a written accent as per rules for accentuation.

 However we can also place them right in front of the whole verbal structure, separated from the verb.
 Have a look: